 Grace Note: Some people ask instead, “What brought you to our city?”
 The downside of this question is that sometimes the answer isn’t a pleasant one.
 They could have moved due to divorce, a death in the family, to take care of a seriously ill relative, a job loss, or such.
 If they’ve moved to your current town for a reason they want to share, nine times out of ten they’ll bring it up in conversation: “…then we moved to Atlanta in 2016 when Devon took her current job.”

 3. What’s your favorite _________________?
 Fill in the blank with something to do with popular culture or something equally easy.
-You don’t want someone to feel embarrassed if they don’t have a ready answer.
-So instead of “Who’s your favorite Time Magazine person of the year of the last decade?”, make it more along the lines of “What’s your favorite TV show currently streaming?”
-Or “What’s your favorite Christmas movie?”
+You don’t want them to feel embarrassed if they don’t have a ready answer.
+So instead of “Who do you think should be this year’s Time Magazine person of the year?”, make it more along the lines of “What’s your favorite TV show currently streaming?” or “What’s your favorite Christmas movie?”.

 5. What’s your best Christmas memory?
 Asking the question like this allows people to include something that may have happened just last year.
 And this way, even if they had a difficult childhood, or their twenties were spent in poverty, or they’ve suffered loss at Christmas, or anything else, they can focus on what stands out as a favorite memory.